lollcat/se3-augmented-coupling-flows/README.md

 Equivariance looking broken for multiplicity.

 # Overview of the repo
-- For blackjax we need `pip install blackjax-nightly` (latest version) otherwise we get errors.
 - `flow`: Contains the base distributions, bijectors (e.g. projected flow transform), and EGNNs.
 - `examples/train.py`: Generic training script for all problems.
 - `utils/train_and_eval.py`: Various utils used for training, such as the loss function and evaluation functions.